Viva la Vida: Chart performance

-In Canada, the single made a "Hot Shot Debut" at number four on the Canadian Hot 100 on the issue of 24 May, making it Coldplay's highest debut there.
+In Canada, the single made a "Hot Shot Debut" at number four on the Canadian Hot 100 on the 24 May issue, making it Coldplay's highest debut there.
 It is also one of Coldplay's three highest-charting singles in Australia, reaching number two (both "A Sky Full of Stars" and "Something Just Like This" matched this peak in 2014 and 2017, respectively).
-In New Zealand, the song was less successful, only peaking at number 16; however, the song stayed in the top 40 for 27 non-consecutive weeks.
-In Spain, the single peaked at #2 and achieved Triple Platinum status due to the 120,000 copies sold.
-It also had a strong airplay on the Spanish radio stations.
+In the week starting 27 November 2023, the single once again returned to the same charts, entering at number 28.
+In New Zealand, the song was less successful, peaking at number 16; however, the song stayed in the top 40 for 27 non-consecutive weeks.
+In Spain, the single peaked at number two and had strong airplay on the Spanish radio stations.